 Something about the romance of seeing a new landscape, meeting another group with a dream project, and traveling 800 miles from home led to the idea that this was where we would hold our first summer school.

-The two intensive month-long sessions we offered that summer involved forty people, ranging in age from 11 to 72, 1148880_846632669211_1085650426_nin a collaborative process of designing classes and projects based on the desires of the participants.
+The two intensive month-long sessions we offered that summer involved forty people, ranging in age from 11 to 72, in a collaborative process of designing classes and projects based on the desires of the participants.
 It was exhausting and bewildering, but also delightful and encouraging, so we decided to continue the project.
 For the next several years, SDAS offered various versions of its summer school in Atlanta, Sioux Falls, and rural Wisconsin.

 By 1997 we felt ready to expand to a two-semester format in our home town of Urbana.
 We rescued a little house on the brink of demolition and made it a hub of all sorts of experiments.
 We tried living labs, urban gardening, collaborative publication, anti-war cross-walk theater, no-failure micro-art, design charrettes, care clubs, citizen journalism, city council poetry, radio documentaries.
 The whole school made trips to New Orleans for a prison abolition conference, to Seattle for the WTO protests, to Harrisonburg for a health care system design intensive.
 We brought our desire & design curriculum to The Evergreen State College and Tuscany, Italy.
 And in 2004 we resumed holding summer sessions at Gesundheit, while continuing to offer courses and create performances in Illinois in the fall and spring.